-- Grasp the EZ bar with a closed, overhand grip.
+- Grasp the barbell with a closed, overhand grip.

-- Grip width should be wider than shoulder width, grabbing the outer handles of the EZ bar.
+- Grip width should be two times wider than shoulder width.

 - Stand straight up with feet in a stable stance and slight bend in the knees.

-- Extend arms, keeping a slight bend in elbows, with bar rested at your upper thighs.
+- Extend arms, keeping a slight bend in elbows, with barbell rested at your upper thighs.

 Upward movement/concentric phase:

-- Pull the bar upward until elbows are at shoulder height (do not go higher than that).
+- Pull the barbell upward until elbows are at shoulder height (do not go higher than that).